anuket-project/anuket-specifications/doc/gov/chapters/chapter01.rst

 ------------------

 Participating in Anuket does not need any formal membership, and nothing to sign except the `CLA
 <https://anuket.io/cla/>`__.
-Participation is open to anyone, whether you are an employee of an LFN member company,
+Participation is open to anyone, whether you are an employee of an LFN member company or
-supporter, or observer.
+an individual contributor.
 By participating, you automatically accept the individual anti-trust policies of LFN and GSMA, the joint Terms of Reference of LFN and GSMA, the LFN Code of Conduct, as well as the LFN Trademark policy.

 * `LFN Anti-Trust Policy <https://r.lfnetworking.org/Antitrust%20Slide.pdf>`__
 * `GSMA Anti-Trust Policy <https://github.com/cntt-n/CNTT/blob/master/Anti-Trust_Notice_GSMA_20190911.png>`__